Holonomic D-modules with Betti structure: Acknowledgement

+\begin{thm} Let $X$ be any complex manifold with a normal crossing hypersurface $D$.
+Any good pre-$K$-holonomic $\nbigd$-module on $(X,D)$ is $K$-holonomic. \end{thm} See Definition {\rm\ref{df;13.4.27.22}} for good pre-$K$-holonomic $\nbigd$-modules.

-\begin{thm} Let $X$ be a smooth complex algebraic variety with a normal crossing hypersurface $D$.
-Let $\nbigm$ be a good holonomic $\nbigd$-module on $(X,D)$ with a good $K$-structure.
-The associated pre-$K$-Betti structure $\nbigf$ is a $K$-Betti structure of $\nbigm$. \end{thm}
+\begin{thm} Let $X$ be a complex manifold with a hypersurface $D$.
+Let $\gbigh$ be a sequence of hypersurface pairs contained in $D$.
+Let $V$ be any meromorphic flat connection on $(X,D)$ with a good $K$-structure.
+Then, the pre-$K$-holonomic $\nbigd$-module $\gbigp_{\gbigh}(V)$ is $K$-holonomic. \end{thm} See \S\ref{subsection;13.4.25.200} for hypersurface pairs and $\gbigp_{\gbigh}(V)$.